jjmontesl/ddd/README.md

 - Procedurally generate, alter and align 2D and 3D geometry.
 - Export 2D to SVG and PNG.
-- Export 3D to GLTF, FBX or OBJ.
+- Export 3D to GLTF/GLB, FBX or OBJ.
 - TTF based generation of text geometry.
 - Object catalog ("prefabs") support (for object and geometry reusing and runtime instancing).
 - Handle materials, normals and UV coordinates.